ryal/ryal/README.md

 2. a former gold coin of Scotland, equal to 60 shillings.
 3. a former silver coin of Scotland, equal to 30 shillings.

-An ecommerce library for elixir.
+An e-commerce library for elixir.

 ## Usage